Costa Rica is a small country located in Central America, just north of Panama. It is…

 If you have the good fortune to spend time in this part of Costa Rica, you will immediately realize that life here is slower than anywhere on the planet.
 Families with many generations generally live together or near one another, spend time together, learn from one another, and assist one another.
 They aren’t scared to get dirty, feel the sand between our toes, and dive into the salty blue ocean or the delicious water of a nearby river since they live in beautiful surroundings.
 Many people work outside and are lucky to regularly have access to fresh air and sunlight.
 Popular recreational activities include surfing, swimming, hiking, fishing, and horseback riding.

 Consumption of fresh, local, natural foods is very crucial.
 Fresh, whole-meal recipes are often passed down through the generations, and the cuisine is always prepared with affection.

-Allow yourself to embrace the Pure Vida way of life!
+Allow yourself to embrace the Pura Vida way of life!

 For properties for sale CLICK HERE.